cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 Version: Juneberry 0.4 \
 Date: February 2022

 This vignette demonstrates how to replicate a classic machine learning result in Juneberry.
-The vignette focuses on reproducing the results reported in the He et al. (2015) paper for a ResNet trained using CIFAR-10.
+The objective is to reproduce the results reported in the He et al. (2015) paper for a ResNet trained using CIFAR-10.
 This combination was chosen for two reasons:

 1. CIFAR-10 is both widely available and small enough to experiment on quickly.